Rishith-123/Libraray-Management-System/README.md

 # Libraray-Management-System
 **Library Management System Readme**

-This readme file provides an overview of the Library Management System implemented using HTML, CSS, PHP, and PostgreSQL.
+This readme file provides an overview of the Library Management System implemented using HTML, CSS, PHP, and MySQL.
 The system is designed to efficiently manage library resources and provide users with the ability to read books online.

 **Project Overview:**
 The Library Management System is a web-based application that aims to streamline the management of library resources and enable users to access and read books online.
-The project leverages a combination of front-end technologies (HTML and CSS) and back-end technologies (PHP and PostgreSQL) to create a seamless experience for administrators and users.
+The project leverages a combination of front-end technologies (HTML and CSS) and back-end technologies (PHP and MySQL) to create a seamless experience for administrators and users.

 **Functionalities:**
 The project offers the following functionalities: